Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 Last month a guy I know — sells commercial floor equipment out of a warehouse near Nashville — closed a $47,000 deal with a janitorial contractor in Memphis.
 One purchase order.
 The contractor had been running a 30-person crew for years and nobody had ever actually emailed him a decent offer on ride-on scrubbers.
 My buddy found him through a cleaning service email list he'd pulled from Scrap.io maybe five days earlier.
 Five days from data to deal.

 I keep hearing people say the cleaning industry is "big."
 That word doesn't really cover it.
-IBISWorld pegged the US janitorial services market at $112 billion for 2026.
+IBISWorld pegged the US janitorial services market at $112.0 billion for 2026.
 Fortune Business Insights says if you zoom out to all cleaning services, it's more like $142.27 billion.
-We're talking 875,000+ cleaning companies across the country (Expert Market Research) and around 2.9 million employees according to the Bureau of Labor Statistics.
+We're talking 875,000+ cleaning companies across the country (Expert Market Research) and around 2,447,700 janitors and building cleaners on the payroll, per the Bureau of Labor Statistics.
 Grand View Research expects 5.6% annual growth through 2030.
 So no, it's not just "big."
 It's enormous and it's getting bigger.

 Now here's the weird part.
 Despite all that money sloshing around, most B2B companies selling to cleaners struggle to actually reach them.
 And it makes total sense if you think about it for two seconds.
 These people aren't office workers.
 They're managing crews at 5 AM.
 They're dealing with a strip mall manager who's furious about the bathrooms.
 They're hauling supplies in the back of a van between jobs.
 By 8 PM they're done, and the last thing on earth they want to look at is another email.